 Our SQP’s (Suitably Qualified Persons) are on hand to help you with your animal health plan using worm egg counts.

-Remember that there are certain times of year and certain circumstances when you should treat for a specific parasite burden that is not tested for nor reported in the egg count so you may need to select certain products to address these circumstances as well as those reported by the laboratory.
+Remember that there are certain times of year and certain circumstances when you should treat for specific parasite burdens that are not tested for nor reported in the egg count.
+You may need to select certain products to address these circumstances as well as those reported by the laboratory.
 We are more than happy to help in these situations so please do not hesitate to contact us with any queries you may have.

 We will send you a kit for collection of a faecal sample along with the instructions and paperwork.
-The test will be done at the laboratory and we will analyse the results for each horse make recommendations for an effective animal health plan.
+The test will be done at the laboratory and we will analyse the results for each horse before making recommendations for an effective animal health plan.

-The results are measured in EPG or eggs per gram which indicates the actual level of worm eggs found.
+The results are measured in EPG (eggs per gram) which indicates the actual level of worm eggs found.

 When we use the symbol < followed by a number such as <200 EPG this means that the level of worm eggs found is less than 200 per gram.

 If the count is less than 200 EPG then it is a low count and would suggest that your worming measures are working which would then suggest delaying the next treatment.

 If the count is between 200 EPG and 1200 EPG it is a Medium count which would mean that that particular horse needs treatment and perhaps the overall strategy needs some attention.